 It is possible to record data continuously by using a recording length that is longer than the time interval between consecutive shots.
 This can be useful for imaging deep targets with long offsets, for example in salt-prone areas.
 Continuous recording can improve source sampling and have a positive impact on efficiency, particularly in the presence of strong currents.

 By overlapping shot records, the recording length chosen for a survey can be longer than the time interval between consecutive shots.
 This is comparable to continuous recording as a continuous data stream can be extracted.

 Combining continuous recording and overlapping shot records also speeds up acquisition, as well as improving efficiency in the presence of strong currents.
-Recently, PGS has applied this technique in deep water off the west coast of Africa to maintain good average speed despite strong currents.
+This method of recording is a requirement for triple source acquisition.